Pathoschild/smapi-mod-dump/compiled/okay/Combat Controls Redux/README.md

 > The movement velocity for special attack slick moves.
 Swords and clubs.
 Controls the speed and distance of the slide.

 ## Changlog
+v1.4.1
+* Added a null check for the player field in case something invalidates the current player during an event sequence.

 v1.4.0
 * Updates for Stardew Valley 1.6 and SMAPI 4.